-To anyone who isn’t a musicologist, or hasn’t seen any Fred Astaire and Ginger Roger movies, Cole Porter is probably unknown, but he should be.
+To anyone who isn’t a musicologist—or is simply too young to remember the classic Fred Astaire and Ginger Rogers movies—Cole Porter may not be a familiar name, but it deserves to be.
 The number of songs he wrote is staggering, and most of them were driven by his personal life.
 Porter once said of his music, “I wanted every kind of love that was available, but I could never find them in the same person, or the same sex.”
 His purity of heart, his embrace of romance, and impossibly clever lyrics and tune, however, resonated with everyone.
 He traveled between worlds: Gay and straight, European and Yankee America, Broadway and Hollywood, show biz and high society.
 He loved his wife and had a lifelong love affair with her, but he also had lifelong love affairs that were not with her.
 Though his legs were crushed by a horse that fell on him, still he composed magic in spite of daily pain.

 The version sung by Fred Astaire sounds like a completely different song.
 Enjoy it ove clips of him and Ginger weaving their magic: